Skip to main content

 So, you really don’t want to miss the 2026 Rendezvous, especially if you’re working towards getting the Club’s prestigious Admiral Bayfield Award for cruising all of the five Great Lakes.
 Besides, there are so many benefits of visiting Lake Superior’s vast wilderness, outstanding scenery, secluded anchorages, beautiful bays, deep fjords, and pleasant towns.
 There is nothing like it in the World.
 It is always an adventure.

 So, register now for 2026 Rendezvous at Superior-Duluth!
 Please click here to register online or click here for a printable registration form and agenda.
-Note: no refunds after 6/26/2026
+Note: no refunds for cancellations received after 6/26/2026

 We hope to see you there.